What Happens After Mediation?

 • Consent to divorce

-…the attorney can request a court date.
+…the attorney may request a court date.

-In an uncontested, mediated divorce:
+In most uncontested, mediated divorces:

 • Whether the marriage has broken down irretrievably

-• Whether they believe the settlement agreement is fair
+• Whether the settlement agreement is fair

 • Whether both parties freely consented to the agreement